Ladder falls

 If any of these rules are not followed, the CNESST will stop the work and those at fault will be liable to criminal prosecution.

-When a ladder is used as a means of access:
+When a ladder is used as a means of access, it must:

 When a ladder is used as a workstation:

-- fall protection such as a harness must be used if the worker is at risk of falling more than 3 m
+- in accordance the order of the hierarchy of controls, fall protection must be used if the worker is at risk of falling more than 3 m

 - it must be placed on a stable base